NextCenturyCorporation/MCS/machine_common_sense/API.md

 #### copy_without_depth_or_images()
-Return a copy of this StepMetadata object with empty depth and image properties.
+Return a deep copy of this StepMetadata with default depth_map_list, image_list, and object_mask_list properties.

 ## Actions